 Note!
 If the cup is formed of three or more pieces, perform the previously mentioned stages to each seam individually.
 You will find the sewing order from the information page delivered with the pattern (numbers outside the miniatyre pattern).

-Attach the cup cover and the lining
+Attach the cup cover to the lining

 Place the finished cup cover on top of the lining by pinning them first approximately in the centre where the seam is.
 Stretch the cover gently in the direction of the seam(s) and pin it in place from both ends.
 When the seam(s) is nicely in place, you can continue placing the cover by gently stretching, evenly in every direction.
 Pin from the edges.
 The fabric going over the edges will be cut away later.
 Strecht the fabric gently over the strap part as well.
 The strap area is so narrow that the fabric doesn’t fall over the edges of the lining much.

-Pin the both cups ready, so you can state that the cover is stretched approximately in the same way in both cups.
 The stretch and the bias grain of fabric affect the amount of fall over at different parts of the cup.

 Finish the outer edges of the strap and the cup with the fold over elastic

-Attaching a finished cup to the bra band
+Attaching the cup to the bra band

 My way of doing this